Risk and optimal policies in bandit experiments: Computation using finite-difference methods

-Consider a piece-wise policy approximation where the $K$ linear PDEs are solved by iterating only once under an implicit FD scheme.
-In other words, suppose that the time step in the implicit FD schemes solving the linear PDEs is taken be the same as the grid size $\Delta t$.
-This results in a hybrid scheme that is faster than the standard implicit scheme as it does not require policy iteration.
-At the same time, it is more numerically stable than the explicit scheme as it does not require the CFL condition; we can set $\Delta t$ to be the same value as in implicit schemes.
-To describe the resulting algorithm in the one armed bandit setting, consider a recursion whereby $V_{i,j}^{0}=0$, $\tilde{V}_{i,j}^{m+1,1}$ is defined in terms of $V_{i,j}^{m}:=\min\left\{ \tilde{V}_{i,j}^{m,1},\tilde{V}_{i,j}^{m,0}\right\} $ as the solution to
+Following the derivative approximations, the PDE can be solved using explicit, implicit or hybrid schemes.
+The previous version of this manuscript discussed these different approaches and their convergence properties.\footnote{This version can be accessed at \href{https://arxiv.org/abs/2112.06363}{arXiv:2112.06363v14}.} Our recommendation is to use the hybrid scheme.
+It is faster than the standard implicit scheme as it does not require policy iteration.
+At the same time, it is more numerically stable than the explicit scheme as it does not require the CFL condition that $\Delta t\le0.5\min\left\{ (\Delta x)^{2},(\Delta q)^{2}\right\} $; instead, we only need $\Delta t\to0$.